Superrehtard/old_diaspora_wiki/Untranslated-strings-(en.yml).md

 * [h4] Your birthday
 * [h4] Your photo
 * [h1] Welcome to Diaspora!
-* [h1>div.description] Do the stuff below to further complete some things.
 * [a] Edit your profile
 * [a] Define your aspects
 * [a] Connect your services